wileyw/VideoGAN/blog_post.md

 ## Overview
 We reimplemented a Video GAN Neural Network in order to generate synthetic Pacman images.
 In this project, we explore generating video frames as opposed to generating a single image.

+## Motivation
+Most common Computer Vision algorithms such as Image Classification, Object Detection, Semantic Segmentation operate primarily on individual images.
+When we first started this project, we were not familiar with the common techniques for processing video.
+One of our motivations for starting this project was to learn and become familiar with applying Deep Learning to process video.

+In addition to processing videos, we also wanted to take a project that employed GANs (Generative Adversarial Networks).
+Within Deep Learning, GANs are an ever increasingly popular topic able to generate amazingly high quality image samples.

+We wanted to combine both Video Processing and GANs into a single project we're calling VideoGAN.

 ## Discriminator

 ## Generator